hpauluss/numbers/README.md

 ## Sample calls

-The following command will create a matrix of the (default set of) years 10-2000, whereby the years sequence is randomize (i.e. *shuffled*):
+The following command will create a matrix of the (default set of) years 10-2000, whereby the years sequence is randomized (i.e. *shuffled*):

     $ crea-palindrome-year.sh -s